Call for Big Ideas in Golden (B.I.G.) Grant Applications

-In late 2021, the Golden Civic Foundation selected the Golden Fire Department’s Volunteer Art Tribute Project as the recipient of this year’s B.I.G. grant.
-During our Gala & Auction on November 6, the paddle raise focused on this unique community project and raised an initial $60,000 of the needed $157,000 to complete the project.
+In late 2021, the Golden Civic Foundation selected the Golden Fire Department’s Volunteer Art Tribute Project as the recipient of the B.I.G. grant.
+During our Gala & Auction on November 6, 2021, the paddle raise focused on this unique community project and raised an initial $60,000 of the needed $157,000 to complete the project.

 Spearheaded by Captain Tom Young, local hero and 39-year veteran of the Golden Fire Department, along with Golden volunteer firefighters, Tina Gustafson and Ben Moline, this keystone art piece, titled “Follow Your Heart,” will commemorate the hundreds of volunteer firefighters who have unselfishly volunteered (and are still volunteering) thousands of hours protecting the citizens of Golden for more than 140 years.